thinkinglabs/thinkinglabs.github.io/_drafts/20170525-xp2017-make-the-agile-transition-work-and-what-hr-can-do-to-support-it-maike-goldkuhle.md

 we took away the management decisions and made it a team decision

-=> nobody needs anymore to go to the manager
+=> nobody needs any more to go to the manager

 benefit: growing self responsibility